ekolis/FrEee/.github/ISSUE_TEMPLATE/bug_report.md

 **Related issues**
 Any other issues that are related to this one, link them here.

+**Testing plan**
+What tests need to be written to verify that the bug is fixed?
+If you don't know what this is, just leave it blank, I'll fill it in later.

 **Additional context**
 Add any other context about the problem here.
 Maybe upload appropriate savegame files?